ncheboi/xvm/README.md

 # xvm
-The X Version Manager: solve for X.
+The X Version Manager: just solve for X.

 ## Disclaimer